 Situated on the 51st floor of The Ritz-Carlton, Macau, Lai Heen is the highest Chinese restaurant in Macau, commanding fantastic views all around.
-As matter of fact, this Cantonese restaurant it´s the right place if you’re looking to impress.
+As a matter of fact, this Cantonese restaurant it´s the right place if you’re looking to impress.
 The stunning design is completely by interpreting Portuguese ceramics, elaborately sculptured wooden tent, water pictures, contemporary artwork, and comfortable weel-covered silk pillows.

 As a One Star Michelin restaurant, it exemplifies the precise quality of cuisine skill and highest service standards in indulgence Cantonese dining.
 The impressive space is luxuriously decorated and supremely sophisticated.
 The refined atmosphere is provided by the main dining area and five private and elegant dining rooms which can be opened out and enlarged.